mcfnord/rml/src/bc.md

 # Bar Complaint - draft

-Pierce County Prosecutor Mark Lindquist violated various Rules of Professional Conduct when he appeared to speak about me and my arrest on KIRO Evening News, a regional broadcast television news program, and cited by the KIRO reporter in the news article that accompanied the news broadcast as published by KIRO on its website.
+Pierce County Prosecutor Mark Lindquist violated various Rules of Professional Conduct when he appeared on KIRO Evening News to speak about my arrest, and when he made a statement cited in the news article that accompanied the news broadcast published by KIRO on its website.

 [Hyperlink to article and broadcast news video](http://www.kiro7.com/news/police-father-made-death-threat-against-judge-thro/43394653)